Afif96George/QA-automation-script/README.md

 # QA-automation-script

-## For this project you are required to install chromwebdriver to enable process
+## For this project you are required to install chromewebdriver to enable process